Cheese and Onion Rösti Recipe

 What is Rösti?

 Rösti is a Swiss dish made with coarsely grated potatoes that have been fried in a pan.
-This cheese and onion rösti version just includes some grated cheddar cheese and onion to add some extra flavour.
+This version of cheese and onion rösti just includes some grated cheddar cheese and onion to add some extra flavour.

 Onions always go well with potatoes, as does cheese, so this really is a logical step forward from the basic rösti recipe.